 YOUTH PROGRAM HISTORY

-The Boy Scout Fun continues to this day and has grown to include the Naval SeaCadets, Explorers and Civil Air Patrol.
+The Boy Scout Fun Shoot continues to this day and has grown to include the Naval SeaCadets, Sheriff’s Explorers and Civil Air Patrol.
 After 20 years hosting the Fun Shoot for the Scouts, the club members closed the facilities for the entire weekend in the fall of 2011 so the Scouts could hold an overnight camp out.
 The camp out was a regional event known as a Jamboree.
 Scout troops from all over the Florida panhandle descended on Tallahassee.
-The TRPC club members volunteered to set up all the ranges with everything from paper targets to silhouettes with a little bit of trap and sporting clays thrown in there too.
+The TRPC club members volunteered to set up all the ranges with everything from paper targets to silhouettes with a little bit of trap and sporting clays thrown in.
 The Scouts were able to earn their marksmanship merit badge and their rifle & shotgun merit badge.
-The Jamboree was a BIG hit with the Scouts and their troop leaders, enough so that TRPC hosted a second Jamboree in 2013, a third in 2017 with plans in the works for a fourth in 2020.
+The Jamboree was a BIG hit with the Scouts and their troop leaders, enough so, that TRPC hosted a second Jamboree in 2013, a third in 2017 with plans in the works for a fourth in 2020.
 In 2017, the Scouts were given the opportunity to shoot cowboy action in Dodge City at TRPC.
 Cowboy Action was recently approved by the Boy Scouts of America.
 The Scouts couldn’t get enough, they outlasted the cowboys by a long shot.

 See the Events tab on the main menu for the date of the next scheduled TRPC Youth Program.